 Layla, who participated in the same program and also built her own support group of former co-workers, friends, and other contacts agrees.
 “The feedback, connections, coaching, and suggestions that I received from those folks kept me afloat even when I felt hopeless.
 Having people to talk to throughout the process that understood how stressful and challenging a long job search can be was so important and necessary.”

 Let go of perfection and focus on what you can control

 One of the hardest things about the job search is the uncertainty.
 While it doesn’t always feel like it, you will land a new job eventually – you just don’t know when, how, or where.
-This uncertainty, combined with the frequent rejection that is a given part of the process, can lead to an emotional rollercoaster that is hard to jump off of.
+This uncertainty, combined with the frequent rejection that is a given part of the process, can leave you on an emotional rollercoaster.

 Layla was able to adopt this mindset over time.
 “What worked for me – when I could tap into it – was a balance of singular focus and intention with a kind of ‘letting go’ of results,” she shares.
 “I had to concentrate and focus hard to search for jobs, make new contacts, write cover letters, tailor resumes and prepare for interviews; and all of that felt so much less stressful when I could detach from the anticipation of being offered the job.”

 “This was not as easy to do as it is to talk about in hindsight,” she says.
 “It was a process I had to learn over time.
 When I was offered the job that I have now, I had accepted that I might not get the offer and I was already making plans for how I would continue my job search by exploring a different angle.
 My mind was open to new possibilities and ready to move on in case I didn’t get the offer.”

 Michelle also realized she needed to shift her mindset.
 “At a certain point I took a step back to my original goals and realized I needed to open up my search a bit and not be so focused on the ‘perfect job’.
 That I could find a job at a company I loved and grow into my goals.”